noev-il/Smooth_Like_Butter/README.md

 -Create a individualzed way to grab columbs within the 'section' tabe and create tensors -PYTORCH, SKLEARN, PANDAS, NUMPY, all were used
 Files have been pushed to github.

++Journal Entry 12/13/2023
+-Project has moved into the testing phase
+-Operating Fuctions - Take two spotify urls, calls for spotify audio analysis, creates tensors of meaningful data points, compares euclidean distance of two songs tensors, returns a 3 dimensional rating of the segment, pitches, and timbres euclidean distance.

+-All within a python class called tensor_creator()

+The next stage is to move to a linear regression machine learning model using scikit learn.
+I will need to label good and bad transitions.
+I have a currently library with 30+ songs that transition well into each other, 15 pairs in total.
+I need to prepare a test data set to test my models performance.